starting October 2020

 We have a strong focus on microscopy (including life-cell imaging, confocal microscopy and reflection interference microscopy), physical methods such as atomic force microscopy (AFM), as well as nanotechnology-based methods to detect signaling molecules in real-time and at a very high spatial and temporal resolution.
 Cell culture techniques, working with primary human cells and patient samples as well as murine models will also be part of this project.

-Settled at the interface of immunology, medicine and biophysics, this project will be supervised by Dr. Luise Erpenbeck, MD (Dpt. of Dermatology, Venerology and Allergology) in cooperation with Dr. Sebastian Kruss, PhD (Institute for Physical Chemistry, Göttingen).
+Settled at the interface of immunology, medicine and biophysics, this project will be supervised by PD Dr. Luise Erpenbeck, MD (Dpt. of Dermatology, Venerology and Allergology) in cooperation with Dr. Sebastian Kruss, PhD (Institute for Physical Chemistry, Göttingen).
 Dr. Erpenbeck’s research focuses on innate immunity in inflammatory diseases, while Dr. Kruss has a long-standing interest in biophysical aspects of cellular behavior and on nanothechnology.

 The student will be enrolled in one of the GGNB graduate programs (Molecular Medicine, Neurobiology or Physics of Complex Biological Systems).